Manager – Closure Planning, BHP

 Principal Mine Closure Consultant, Golder Associates Pty Ltd

 Darren is a principal consultant with over 25 years’ experience in environmental research, management and planning within the mining, transport and conservation industries.
 He has a Masters degree in Zoology from The University of Western Australia.

 After running his own consulting company, Darren took a role with WMC Resources as environmental officer at the Leinster Nickel Operation.
-Darren later moved to Sinclair Knight.
-Four years after SKM was taken over by Jacobs, Darren has now moved to Golder where he is leading the development of a mine closure planning business.
+Darren later moved to Sinclair Knight Merz.
+Four years after SKM was taken over by Jacobs, Darren moved to Golder where he is leading the development of a mine closure planning business.

 As a CEnvP, Darren represents the Environment Institute of Australia and New Zealand on the Standards Australia mirror committee for development of the ISO mine closure standard.
 He is also a member of the steering committee for development of the EIANZ’s certification for land rehabilitation and is a founding member of the Closure Planning Practitioners Association.

 Program Leader, Department of Biodiversity, Conservation and Attractions